SCIInstitute/dSpaceX/README.md

 Modification of ANN library to suppress warnings from R packages.

-Includes a Geometry.h file for convenience usage (requires Utils, Metrics and FLinalg projects)
+Includes a ANNWraper.h file for convenience usage with FLinalg matrices.